 1. Watering the plants too much or too little

-Another common mistake is not ensuring that the plants will be watered when you are away for many days.
+Another common gardening mistake beginners make is not ensuring that the plants will be watered when you are away for many days.
 During your absence, plants can be watered using automated drip irrigation systems.
 One can even improvise a slow drip system out of a pet bottle with a hole made in the bottom.

 2. Over crowding the plants